ed6095-web/Guidewire-DEVTrails-2026/README.md

 However, workers face income loss due to uncontrollable external disruptions such as:

-- Heavy Rain
+* Heavy Rain
-- Extreme Heatwaves
+* Extreme Heatwaves
-- Severe Air Pollution
+* Severe Air Pollution
-- Mobility Restrictions (road blockages, restricted zones)
+* Mobility Restrictions
-- Platform Activity Anomalies
+* Platform Activity Anomalies

 During such events, workers may lose **20–30% of their weekly income**, and there is no real-time protection system.